yestyle/whispersystems.org/_posts/2014-05-05-private-groups.md

 ## The mpOTR Effort

-Several years ago, Ian Goldberg et al published [Multi-party Off-the-Record Messaging](http://www.cypherpunks.ca/~iang/pubs/mpotr.pdf), a paper describing a multi-party variant of the popular [Off The Record](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) messaging protocol.
+Several years ago, Ian Goldberg et al. published [Multi-party Off-the-Record Messaging](http://www.cypherpunks.ca/~iang/pubs/mpotr.pdf), a paper describing a multi-party variant of the popular [Off The Record](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) messaging protocol.
 Since OTR is very popular for synchronous messaging, mpOTR has been at the center of discussions around secure group chat.